ElotlMX/Esquite/README.md

 	$ curl -X PUT -H "Content-Type: application/json" -d @elastic-config.json localhost:9200/<nombre-de-tu-indice>
 	```

-    Where you find `<your-index-name>` you should set the name you would and
+    Replace `<your-index-name>` with the index  name that  will  be used by
-    this will be the name of the index to be entered into the installation wizard.
+    installation wizard.

 6. Apply `django` migrations